Getting Started

 Back to list

 Resources are a central collection of materials that provide users with additional information and context when creating artworks.
 The Resources section is a repository of these things.
-This section can contain photographs, documents, how-to articles, logo files, urls, brand guidelines, or any files really, to share with users.
+This section can contain photographs, documents, how-to articles, logo files, urls, brand guidelines, to share with users or to use in templates.

 Back to list